sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     * the specified sortAttribute.
     *
     * @param attributeName The attribute to be searched.
 It must be searchable and non-null.
     * @param operation The operation to be used when searching.
-It only allows equals and StartsWith.
+It only allows Equals and StartsWith.
     * @param value The value to match.
 It must be non-null.
     * @param sortAttribute The attribute to be used when sorting.
     * Default ordering is on uid if it is not specified and this also must be searchable.